Skip to main content

 Battery Drain (1hr active)Baseline+5-8%+10-15%

-Memory usage is where cross-platform shows its overhead.
-Flutter's Dart VM and React Native's JavaScript engine both consume baseline memory that native doesn't.
-On modern phones with 8-12GB RAM, 62MB vs 45MB is irrelevant.
-On older devices with 3-4GB?
-That 17MB difference means your app gets killed by the OS memory manager sooner when running in the background.
+Memory is where the overhead actually shows up.
+Flutter's Dart VM and React Native's JavaScript engine each carry baseline memory that native simply doesn't.
+On a modern phone with 8-12GB of RAM, 62MB versus 45MB means nothing.
+But on an older 3-4GB device, that 17MB gap is the reason the OS memory manager evicts your app from the background a little sooner.

 What's the Real Cost Difference Between Native and Cross-Platform?

 Native (iOS + Android): $100,000-$250,000.
-You need a Swift developer for iOS, a Kotlin developer for Android, and shared backend infrastructure.
-Two codebases means two sets of bugs, two sets of unit tests, two code reviews per feature.
-Feature parity is the constant struggle — iOS ships a feature in sprint 4, Android catches up in sprint 6.
-Users on one platform feel neglected.
+You're staffing a Swift developer for iOS, a Kotlin developer for Android, and the shared backend underneath.
+Two codebases means two sets of bugs, two suites of unit tests, two code reviews for every single feature.
+Parity becomes a permanent fight. iOS ships something in sprint 4, Android limps in around sprint 6, and whichever platform is behind feels like an afterthought.

 Flutter: $60,000-$160,000.
 One codebase.
 One team.
-One set of tests.
-Feature parity is automatic because both platforms ship from the same code.
-The 30-40% savings comes from eliminating duplicate development, not from cheaper developers.
-Our Flutter development team ships the same features in 60-70% of the time native would require.
+One test suite.
+Parity just happens, because both platforms ship off the same code.
+And that 30-40% saving comes from cutting duplicate work, not from hiring cheaper people.
+Our Flutter development team tends to land the same features in 60-70% of the time native would have eaten.

-The hidden cost nobody talks about: QA testing.
-Native requires testing on iOS simulators AND Android emulators AND physical devices for both platforms.
-Cross-platform cuts your device testing matrix in half because most bugs surface on both platforms from the same code.
-Our QA team spends 40% less time on Flutter projects compared to native dual-platform projects.
+And the cost almost nobody mentions: QA.
+Native means testing on iOS simulators, Android emulators, and physical hardware for both platforms.
+Cross-platform halves that device matrix, because most bugs come from the same shared code and show up on both platforms at once.
+Our QA team spends about 40% less time on a Flutter project than on a native dual-platform one.

 When Does Native Development Still Win?

-Apple's WWDC 2025 keynote introduced 12 new iOS-only frameworks including advanced spatial computing APIs, live activity extensions, and on-device ML pipelines.
-These features arrive on native first — cross-platform support follows months or even years later.
-If your app's competitive advantage depends on day-one access to new platform features, native is the answer.
+Apple's WWDC 2025 keynote dropped 12 new iOS-only frameworks, among them advanced spatial computing APIs, live activity extensions, and on-device ML pipelines.
+Stuff like this always lands on native first.
+Cross-platform support trails by months, sometimes years.
+So if your edge depends on day-one access to whatever Apple shipped last week, native is the call.

 AR/VR and spatial computing.
-Apple's ARKit and RealityKit evolve faster than any cross-platform wrapper can keep up.
-Building an AR product try-on feature?
-Native Swift gives you direct access to LiDAR depth data, scene reconstruction, and object occlusion.
-Flutter plugins for ARKit exist but lag 6-12 months behind and cover only the most common APIs.
+ARKit and RealityKit move faster than any cross-platform wrapper can chase.
+Building an AR try-on for a product?
+Native Swift hands you LiDAR depth data, scene reconstruction, and object occlusion directly.
+Flutter does have ARKit plugins, but they run 6-12 months behind and only wrap the most common APIs.

 Bluetooth Low Energy with custom protocols.
-Standard BLE operations (scan, connect, read/write characteristics) work fine through cross-platform plugins.
-Custom BLE protocols — like those used in medical devices, industrial sensors, or hardware accessories — need native implementation.
-The plugin abstraction layer doesn't expose the low-level control required.
+Standard BLE (scan, connect, read and write characteristics) runs fine through cross-platform plugins.
+It's the custom protocols, the kind you find in medical devices, industrial sensors, and hardware accessories, that force a native implementation.
+The plugin abstraction simply doesn't hand you the low-level control those need.

 When the app IS the product.
-Instagram, TikTok, and Spotify invest in native because their app experience IS their competitive moat.
-Every scroll, every animation, every haptic feedback pattern is tuned per platform.
-The 5% performance gap between Flutter and native compounds across hundreds of micro-interactions to create a noticeably different feel.
+Instagram, TikTok, and Spotify pour money into native because the experience itself is their moat.
+Every scroll, every animation, every little haptic buzz is tuned per platform.
+That 5% performance gap between Flutter and native isn't much on its own.
+Multiply it across hundreds of micro-interactions and the whole thing starts to feel different.

-One exception: games.
-If you're building a game, skip both native and cross-platform.
-Use Unity or Unreal Engine.
-They're purpose-built for game rendering, physics, and cross-platform asset management.
-Flutter and React Native are UI frameworks, not game engines.
+One carve-out: games.
+If you're building a game, ignore this whole debate.
+Reach for Unity or Unreal instead.
+They exist for game rendering, physics, and cross-platform asset management.
+Flutter and React Native are UI frameworks.
+They were never meant to be game engines.

 When Does Cross-Platform Win?

 MVPs and startup launches.
-You have limited runway and need to validate on both platforms simultaneously.
-Shipping one Flutter app in 12 weeks beats shipping one native iOS app in 12 weeks and making Android users wait another 12 weeks.
-Speed to market wins in the validation phase.
-We've launched 15 Flutter apps in production — every single one shipped faster than the native alternative would have.
+Runway is short and you need both platforms validated at the same time.
+One Flutter app in 12 weeks beats one native iOS app in 12 weeks followed by Android users waiting another 12.
+In the validation phase, speed to market is the whole game.
+We've put 15 Flutter apps in production, and every one of them shipped faster than the native route would have.

 B2B and enterprise apps.
-Your users don't care about 40ms startup time differences.
-They care about features that work reliably on both platforms.
-A field service app, a sales CRM, a warehouse management tool — these apps need to work, not win design awards.
-Cross-platform delivers feature parity without the overhead of managing two development tracks.
+Your users could not care less about 40ms of startup time.
+They care that the features work, reliably, on whatever phone they happen to carry.
+A field service app, a sales CRM, a warehouse tool, these have to function, not win a design award.
+Cross-platform gives you parity without the tax of running two development tracks.

 Content-driven apps.
-News readers, e-learning platforms, recipe apps, and reference tools.
-The UI is primarily text, images, and lists — exactly what cross-platform frameworks render best.
-The performance gap is negligible because the app isn't doing complex animations or real-time processing.
+News readers, e-learning platforms, recipe apps, reference tools.
+The interface here is mostly text, images, and lists, which is exactly what cross-platform frameworks render best.
+The performance gap barely registers because nothing on screen is doing heavy animation or real-time processing.

 Internal tools and dashboards.
-Companies building apps for their own employees have zero tolerance for maintaining two codebases for an internal tool.
-Flutter or React Native gets the job done in half the time, and nobody files a performance complaint because the app is a means to an end, not the product itself.
+No company wants to maintain two codebases for something only its own staff will ever open.
+Flutter or React Native gets it done in half the time, and nobody ever files a performance complaint, because the app is a means to an end, not the product.

 Apps that also need web.
-Flutter's web support has matured significantly — it now renders to HTML + CanvasKit or plain HTML depending on the target.
-React Native for Web (via Expo) shares components between mobile and web.
-If you need iOS, Android, AND a web app, cross-platform saves 50-60% compared to building three separate applications.
-Check our mobile development services for how we approach these decisions.
+Flutter's web support has come a long way, rendering to HTML plus CanvasKit or plain HTML depending on what you target.
+React Native for Web (through Expo) shares components across mobile and web.
+When you genuinely need iOS, Android, and a web app, cross-platform shaves 50-60% off building three separate applications.
+Our mobile development services page walks through how we weigh these calls.

 How Do You Decide for Your Specific Project?

 McKinsey's 2025 technology survey found that 63% of CTOs regret their initial platform choice within 18 months.
-The regret almost always stems from choosing based on hype rather than project-specific requirements.
-Here's the framework we use with every client.
+Almost every time, the regret traces back to picking on hype instead of the project's actual requirements.
+So here's the framework we run with every client.

-1. Does your app require hardware-specific features (AR, BLE, advanced camera)? → Native
+1. Does your app lean on hardware-specific features (AR, BLE, advanced camera)? → Native

 2. Is your budget under $150K for both platforms? → Cross-platform

-3. Do you need feature parity across iOS and Android from day one? → Cross-platform
+3. Do you need iOS and Android at parity from day one? → Cross-platform

-4. Is app UX your primary competitive advantage? → Native (or Flutter with heavy customization)
+4. Is the UX itself your main competitive edge? → Native (or Flutter with heavy customization)

 5. Does your team already know React? → React Native.
-Starting fresh? → Flutter.
+Starting from zero? → Flutter.

 Project TypeRecommendationWhy